Polio is an infection caused by a virus,

 Someone who has muscle pain or weakness will get medicine to treat the pain, and

-physical therapy to keep
+physical therapy to

-out of the lungs until the person can do it on their own.
+and out of the lungs until the person can do it on their own.

 How Long Does Polio Last?